 The fact of the matter is: members of the tech community (LinkedIn users) saw it as impossible that our female engineers could actually be engineers, and a leader of the tech community (LinkedIn) agreed with them.
 Unfortunately we’re banned from showing anything except 100%, all male software advertisements from now on and so, that’s what you’ll be getting.
 I’m disappointed both on a personal and professional level.
 I expect better.

 Taso Du Val,

 CEO of Toptal

 I would like to say to LinkedIn, that I’ve had no choice but to write this.
-You’ve greatly offended our female engineers, staff and employees, and as the CEO of Toptal I have no choice but to defend them.
+You’ve greatly offended our female software engineers, staff and employees, and as the CEO of Toptal I have no choice but to defend them.
 Also, out of principle, I stand up for what is right.
-The fact you can state things such as banning regular professional women in advertising is just completely absurd.
+The fact you can state things such as banning regular professional women due to the small percentage of female engineers in advertising is just completely absurd.